yigitulusoy-dsa/DSA210-PROJECT/README.md

 ### Hypotheses

-**H1:** Higher attacking performance positively affects player market value.
+**H0:** There is no significant relationship between attacking performance (G+A) and player market value.

-**H2:** Players with higher goals and assists tend to have higher market values.

-**H3:** Age negatively affects player market value.
+**H1:** Age has a significant relationship with player market value.

-**H0 (Null):** Performance statistics have no significant relationship with player market value.
+**H2:** Minutes played has a significant relationship with player market value.

 ---